Bachman's warbler: Distribution and habitat

-Bachman's warbler breeds primarily in two distinct regions, namely the southern Atlantic coastal plain and the Gulf Coast states north along the Mississippi River watershed to Kentucky.
-In the southern Atlantic coastal plain, the bird breeds in South Carolina near Charleston, though it is believed to have once bred as far north as Virginia and south into Georgia.
+Bachman's warbler bred primarily in two distinct regions, namely the southern Atlantic coastal plain and the Gulf Coast states north along the Mississippi River watershed to Kentucky.
+In the southern Atlantic coastal plain, the bird bred in South Carolina near Charleston, though it is believed to have once bred as far north as Virginia and south into Georgia.
 The Gulf Coast breeding habitat is located primarily in central Alabama, though reports from northern Mississippi and Louisiana are known.
-It breeds north of Alabama along Arkansas's and Missouri's St. Francis River.
+It bred north of Alabama along Arkansas's and Missouri's St. Francis River.
 Unaccepted records of breeding in eastern Texas, Oklahoma, and Tennessee are known.
 During migration, the species was primarily recorded in Florida and the Florida Keys, although a few birds migrated along the eastern Gulf Coast.
 Additionally, there is one spring migration record from the Bahamas in 1901.
 The species primarily winters in Cuba.
-Additionally, it was recorded wintering on the Isle of Pines, and one wintering record is known from Florida.
+Additionally, it was recorded wintering on Isla de la Juventud, and one wintering record is known from Florida.
 Unconfirmed reports of the species wintering in Georgia's Okefenokee Swamp exist.

-Bachman's warbler breeds in timbered bottomland swamps with pools of still water.
+Bachman's warbler bred in timbered bottomland swamps with pools of still water.
 These swampy forests are mainly composed of deciduous trees such as cypress, sweet gum, dogwood, red oak, hickory, black gum, and tupelo.
-While it is not definitively known what microhabitat in these swamps Bachman's warblers prefer, it is believed that they prefer small edges created by fire or storms with a dense understory of the cane species Arundinaria gigantea and palmettos.
-Some believe that this species may be a cane specialist.
+While it is not definitively known what microhabitat in these swamps Bachman's warblers preferred, it is believed that they preferred small edges created by fire or storms with a dense understory of the cane species Arundinaria gigantea and palmettos.
+Some believe that this species may have been a cane specialist.

-While migrating, the species still prefers bottomland forests, though it has been reported in scrubby habitats when this is not available.
-During the Cuban winter it seems to broaden its habitat to include most forests, ranging from dry, semideciduous forests to urban parks to swamps.
+While migrating, the species preferred bottomland forests, though it was reported in scrubby habitats as well.
+During the Cuban winter it may have broadened its habitat to include most forests, ranging from dry, semideciduous forests to urban parks to swamps.
 Hibiscus forests may be important to wintering warblers.